 Festivals: Romania holds a number of public festivals to mark important religious, historical, and cultural events.
-To celebrate Great Union Day, which commemorates the post-World War I union of Transylvania with Romania (see p.
-12 of History and Myth), the capital city of Bucharest hosts a large military parade.
-During the Christian Easter holiday, communities observe traditional rituals and customs, such as fasting, attending an allnight church service, and painting, breaking, and eating boiled eggs (see "Arts and Handicrafts" below).
+To celebrate Great Union Day, which commemorates the post-World War I union of Transylvania with Romania (see History and Myth), the capital city of Bucharest hosts a large military parade.
+During the Christian Easter holiday, communities observe traditional rituals and customs, such as fasting, attending an all-night church wear the string throughout the month of March.
+On the summer solstice, Romanians celebrate Sanzienele, whereby women gather flowers, roots, and leaves to chase away evil spirits and encourage love, luck, and wealth.

-Other festivals celebrate seasonal events, some rooted in ancient, pre-Christian traditions (see p.
-1 of Religion and Spirituality).
+Other festivals celebrate seasonal events, some rooted in ancient, pre-Christian traditions (see Religion and Spirituality).
 For example, Romanians popularly celebrate the beginning of spring with Mărţişor.
 During this festival, they traditionally give their friends and loved ones a colored string with a hanging tassel as a sign of affection.
-To bring strength and good health, Romanians then wear the string throughout the month of March.
-On the summer solstice, Romanians celebrate Sanzienele, whereby women gather flowers, roots, and leaves to chase away evil spirits and encourage love, luck, and wealth.
+To bring strength and good health, Romanians then